Updated July 28, 2020

 Tip: Agua Verde gets crowded during the summer.
 Grab a basket of chips and go wait for your table at the adjacent waterfront park.

 Kids will love a paddle around Lake Union (older kids, anyway).
-Rent single and double kayaks and paddleboards from Agua Verde Paddle Club, just below the restaurant, March through October.1303 NE Boat Street
+Rent single and double kayaks and paddleboards from Agua Verde Paddle Club, just below the restaurant, March through October.

-Anthony’s main restaurant might be a bit sophisticated for a casual family meal, but head downstairs to the Beach Café and you’ll find a lovely spot for lunch.
+Anthony’s main restaurant might be a bit sophisticated for a casual family meal, but head downstairs to the Beach Café and you’ll find a lovely spot for lunch while enjoying the splendid view of boat activity on Puget Sound.
 The menu is basic, but that won’t matter when you’re sitting on a sun-soaked patio, sipping peach lemonade, chowing down on comfort food – clam chowder, fish tacos, and deep-fried calamari – and enjoying delicious marina views.

 Edmonds, Wa 98020